surgi1/adventofcode/2020/README.md

 # Advent of Code 2020

-Puzzles of AoC 2020 were a great deal lighter than the ones of 2018 or 2019.
+Puzzles of AoC 2020 were a great deal easier than the ones of 2018 or 2019.
 With exceptions, of course!

 [https://adventofcode.com/2020](https://adventofcode.com/2020)